 In this situation, a motherboard with Wi-Fi would undoubtedly come in handy.

 4. Tidier and Decluttered Work/Play Space

 Of course, there is also the element of decluttering your workspace, giving you a generally cleaner look.

 Also Read: Do Motherboards Have Bluetooth?

 There are three main reasons here

 Firstly, it can add to the cost of your motherboard.
-If in the end, you will settle down to using the Ethernet, then you will have wasted your money procuring a motherboard with WiFi.
+If, in the end, you will settle down to using the Ethernet, you will have wasted your money procuring a motherboard with Wi-Fi.

-Often, a typical PCIe WiFi Expansion card would cost you much cheaper, then getting a motherboard with onboard WiFi.
+A typical PCIe Wi-Fi Expansion card often costs much cheaper than a motherboard with onboard Wi-Fi.